exiang/open_hub_wiki/API-for-Developers.md

 ## API Gateway
 MaGIC Central used [tyk.io](https://tyk.io), an open source API Gateway to expose API available for external developers.
 MaGIC do not have the capacity to host and maintain an API gateway internally.

+### TYK Backend
+The backend can be access from https://admin.cloud.tyk.io/
 ### Catalog & Policy
 * One Policy for one Catalog only.
 Make sure the policy name and catalog are corresponding to each others
 * Do not remove/delete Policy!